rafaeldex/chunify/readme.md

 A simple application to create rest api in lambda functions based on chalice framework.
 This rest api simulates an app like spotify where we can manage users, playlists and musics.
 Chunify sends a sms to all users with phone number registered When a new music is added.
+The data can be stores in DymanoDB or within the process.

 ### How to use